remy/renvy/README.md

 ## CLI usage

-Beyond using the package as a dependency, a CLI utility is provided for testing environnement values and _also_ injecting the environment variables into a command.
+Beyond using the package as a dependency, a CLI utility is provided for testing environment values and _also_ injecting the environment variables into a command.

 Assuming the package was installed locally to your project, and using [npx](https://www.npmjs.com/package/npx) to run a `.bin` command: